mwhelan/thinkful-fewd/README.md

 7. API Hack - build an app that utilises JSON APIs.
 I built a Currency Converter that pulled currencies and live exchange rates from https://openexchangerates.org/.
 8. Portfolio - a website to display all of the Thinkful projects.

-In additon the following projects were also created:
+In addition the following projects were also created:

 - Street Fighter - using jQuery to create animations for the Street Fighter game.
 - FizzBuzz - use JavaScript to create the Fizz Buzz game.